legastero/stanza/README.md

 ## Important Protocol Changes

-Starting with `v4.0.0`, stanza.io is using the protocol specified in the [latest XMPP over WebSocket draft](http://tools.ietf.org/html/draft-ietf-xmpp-websocket-06) by default, which contains backwards incompatible changes.
+Starting with `v4.0.0`, stanza.io is using the protocol specified in [RFC 7395](http://tools.ietf.org/html/rfc7395) by default, which contains backwards incompatible changes.

-Servers have started switching to using the latest protocol; notably, Prosody's WebSocket module for `prosody-0.10`.
+Servers have started switching to using the RFC version of the WebSocket binding; notably, Prosody's WebSocket module for `prosody-0.10`.
 If your server has not yet been upgraded, you can set `transports` to `['old-websocket']` in the config:

 ```javascript
 var oldws = XMPP.createClient({